project-gemmi/gemmi/docs/analysis.rst

 Atoms that don't have counterparts in the other span are skipped.
 The returned object (SupResult) contains RMSD and the transformation (rotation matrix + translation vector) that superposes the second span onto the first one.

+Note that RMSD can be defined in two ways: the sum of squared deviations is divided either by 3N (PyMOL) or by N (SciPy).
+QCP (and gemmi) returns the former.
+To get the latter multiply it by √3.

 Here is a usage example:

 .. doctest::